Philosophy Course: Introduction to Stoicism

 • Reason and virtue in a complex world

-• Influences: Socrates, Heraclitus, and Diogenes
+• Philosophical influences including Socrates, Heraclitus and Diogenes

 • The development of Stoicism from ancient Greece to the present